 Information

 Buying your first pair of binoculars can be daunting when faced with the jargon, choice and prices.
+Further, a spotting scope is probably the largest investment you will make in bird watching equipment.
 This simple guide will explain some of the jargon and provide a little guidance.

 That abandoned young bird's parents may not be too far away, so leave well alone unless it is in immediate danger.
 If it has been abandoned or you've found an injured bird, this article offers some guidance.